 Worry that an unpredicted event will lead to permanent separation.
-Your child may fear that once separated from you, something will happen to maintain the separation.
+Your child may fear that something will happen to maintain the separation once separated from you.
 For example, they may worry about being kidnapped or getting lost.

 Refusal to go to school.
 A child with a separation anxiety disorder may have an unreasonable fear of school and will do almost anything to stay home.

 Reluctance to go to sleep.
 Separation anxiety disorder sometimes creates Sleep onset difficulties, either because of the fear of being alone or nightmares about separation.

-Repeated complaints of physical symptoms (such as headaches, stomach aches, nausea, or vomiting).
+Repeated complaints of physical symptoms (headaches, stomach aches, nausea, or vomiting).

 Risk factors for developing the Disorder may include:

-- Certain temperaments and sensitive Amygdala are more prone to anxiety disorders than others are.
+- Certain temperaments and sensitive Amygdala are more prone to anxiety disorders than others.

-- Family history, including blood relatives who have problems with anxiety or an anxiety disorder, indicates that those traits could be inherited, intergenerational attachment and separation difficulties.
+- Family history, including blood relatives with anxiety or anxiety disorder, indicates that those traits could be inherited, intergenerational attachment and separation difficulties.

 - Overprotective parenting

 - Environmental issues, such as experiencing some disaster that involves separation.
 For Example, Pandemics!

 What is the treatment for Separation Anxiety Disorder?

-There are very few studies on the treatment of SAD; most of the research is for generalised anxiety.
+There are few studies on treating SAD; most research is for generalised anxiety.
 Most children suffer from Anxiety Disorder before the age of 12.
 Medication is rarely a treatment option in the UK.
-Cognitive behaviour therapy (CBT), inclusive of psychoeducation, relaxation, teaching coping self-talk, and exposure therapy, is the most common treatment for children with Separation Anxiety.
+Cognitive behaviour therapy (CBT), including psychoeducation, relaxation, teaching coping self-talk, and exposure therapy, is the most common treatment for children with Separation Anxiety.